anthonypena97/I-am-rich/README.md

 <hr>

-This app is written with Flutter and leverages the [BLoC Library](https://bloclibrary.dev/#/) for observability of state changes
+This app is written with Flutter.

-This app was written following the BLoC Library [Counter Tutorial](https://bloclibrary.dev/#/fluttercountertutorial)
+This app was written following the Udemy course, [Flutter Bootcamp with Dart](https://www.udemy.com/share/101WB63@I7KpTocsdTfNyccwQV2UoebqwZlFV2Xpd5WY98MZMBfUmM9loW3brTbk3D0I4rV4dw==/)

 ## Table of Contents